paudrow/lvim-config/README.md

 ### Why LunarVim instead of vanilla Neovim?

 Neovim seems great, but I don't have the time to finagle with all of the options.
-I tried setting up LSPs, debugging
+I tried setting up LSPs, debugging, and Copilot.
+It was challenging to get things working.
+LunarVim comes with most of the core things setup.
+After that, it's just personalizing.